Shivighn/AgriDoc/API_Documentation.md

 curl -X POST -H "Content-Type: application/json" -d '{"message":"How to treat blight?"}' http://localhost:5000/api/chat
 ```

----

-## Notes

-- All endpoints are prefixed with `/api`.
-- For protected routes, include your session cookie.
-- For file uploads, use `multipart/form-data`.

----

 *For more details, see the source code.*